filipolszewski/aside/design/high-level-design.md

 The key tool is the CLI command that composes the aside_root.doc file out of the whole documentation structure.
 You can run `aside generate` to create such file.
 You can then browse your doc on the Aside's Web UI, you can call `aside ui` to run an app that allows you to browse the docs and navigate through the levels starting on the root node.

+### Documentation from tests

+Aside can be configured to generate additional documents for nodes based on plugins.
+Plugin for Java projects works by scanning the maven project and looking for JUnit5 tests with @DisplayName annotations.
+If a correct convention is kept in place, generated doc contains a list of modules/classes and their expectations/test scenarios.

+Plugin for given node and child nodes can be configured in the aside template for given node.
+The core of aside is language agnostic, meaning that as long as the plugin follows a given interface, aside can support documentation generation for that plugin.

 ### First functionalities

 - aside generation: reading the files and constructing the documentation object
 - aside ui the presents the documentation object
+- Java/Maven plugin for doc generation from tests
 - aside template ui for easier template creation

 ### Future functionalities